It all sounds fabulous. Until, this summer, it suddenly wasn't.

 EDITOR'S NOTE: This is the third story in a series exploring how an Olympian prepares—mentally, physically, athletically and otherwise—for the biggest rendezvous of a sports career.
 The Associated Press is periodically checking in with Amodio to track his progress toward the Winter Olympics in Sochi, Russia.
 In Part I, Amodio oozed confidence that he can win a medal.
 In Part II, he was laid low by a back injury.

 Amodio calls himself a "world citizen."
 Born into poverty in Brazil, he was raised in France, in the Val d'Oise region northwest of Paris, by adoptive French parents.
 Like many other skaters, who go where their coaches take them, Amodio became something of a nomad.
-He traveled widely to compete and train—Russia, the United States, around Europe and elsewhere, absences totaling many months.

 When athletes talk of making sacrifices for their sport, often they're thinking of time spent apart from loved ones.
 The miles are clearly starting to wear on Amodio, making him sometimes sound world weary at age 23.